Adam Saad

 Adam Saad (born 23 July 1994) is an Australian rules footballer currently playing for the Carlton Football Club in the Australian Football League.
 He previously played for the Gold Coast Suns and the Essendon Football Club.

 Early career

 As a junior, Saad first played for West Coburg Football Club in the Essendon District Football League.
+He was part of the club's under-18s premiership in 2010, where he was coached by Phil Cleary.

 Saad joined Coburg in 2013 following a TAC Cup stint with the Calder Cannons.
 After appearing to struggle between Senior and Development level football, he established himself as one of the VFL's leading small defenders, winning the Coburg best and fairest award in 2014 sharing in a tie with Daniel Venditti, and was named in the 2014 VFL Team of the Year.
 His strong form and State Combine testing led him to being drafted to the Gold Coast Suns with pick 25 in the 2015 rookie draft.